moturoa/softui/README.md

 ## Contents

-The main contribution of the package is a framework for a dashboard page much like `shinydashboard`, but with SsoftUI design, based on Bootstrap 5.1.
+The main contribution of the package is a framework for a dashboard page much like `shinydashboard`, but with SoftUI design, based on Bootstrap 5.1.

 See `?dashboard_page` for a simple example to get started.